kieranb662/Wordle-Guesser/README.md

 - Add a transition for when a letter is selected
 - Try to find some bugs (maybe some inputs don't give the correct remaining guesses?)
 - Redesign the UI for a macCatalyst app
+- Add in a way to display the definitions of a tapped word
+- Make you inputs persist using coredata or firestore to keep track of all your guesses and games.